Democratic Kampuchea: The end of the CGDK and Khmer Rouge

 A UN-led peacekeeping mission that took place from 1991 to 1995 sought to end violence in the country and establish a democratic system of government through new elections.
 The 1990s saw a marked decline in insurgent activity, though the Khmer Rouge later renewed their attacks against the government.
-As Vietnam disengaged from direct involvement in Cambodia, the government was able to begin to split the KR movement by making peace offers to lower level officials.
+As Vietnam disengaged from direct involvement in Cambodia, the government was able to begin to split the Khmer Rouge movement by making peace offers to lower level officials.
 The Khmer Rouge was the only member of the CGDK to continue fighting following the reconciliation process.
 The other two political organizations that made up the CGDK alliance ended armed resistance and became a part of the political process that began with elections in 1993.

 In 1997, Pol Pot ordered the execution of his right-hand man Son Sen for attempting peace negotiations with the Cambodian government.
-In 1998, Pol Pot himself died, and other key KR leaders Khieu Samphan and Ieng Sary surrendered to the government of Hun Sen in exchange for immunity from prosecution, leaving Ta Mok as the sole commander of the Khmer Rouge forces; he was detained in 1999 for "crimes against humanity."
+In 1998, Pol Pot himself died, and other key Khmer Rouge leaders Khieu Samphan and Ieng Sary surrendered to the government of Hun Sen in exchange for immunity from prosecution, leaving Ta Mok as the sole commander of the Khmer Rouge forces; he was detained in 1999 for "crimes against humanity."
 The organization essentially ceased to exist.